ocbe-uio/imml/docs/auto_tutorials/classify_incomplete_vision_language.rst

 Step 6: Advanced Usage: Track Metrics During Training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As any other model in `Lightning AI <https://lightning.ai/docs/pytorch/stable/starter/introduction.html>`_, we can modify the internal functions.
+As any other model in `Lightning <https://lightning.ai/docs/pytorch/stable/starter/introduction.html>`_, we can modify the internal functions.
 For instance, we can track loss and compute evaluation metrics during training.

 ..
 GENERATED FROM PYTHON SOURCE LINES 201-221